 All three above-mentioned modes can be easily displayed using a computer or a tablet.
 All you need to do is to visit the scada.unipi.technology page and enter your login and password.
 For a demonstration, you can visit our sample project available on this link, both the login and password are already filled in.

 Historical data graphs and datapoint tables can be also accessed with the mobile app, serving as a connection between Mervis SCADA and your smartphone.

 Mervis SCADA - case study

 You can explore Mervis SCADA advantages by yourself, using our demonstration Mervis SCADA project for measuring of up to 24 temperatures that combines an Unipi programmable logic controller, Unipi Extension xG18 modules and inexpensive Unipi 1-Wire temperature sensors.
 For more info, visit the Multiple temperature monitoring using xG18 extension (free) case study available on this link.

 How to obtain Mervis SCADA?

 All tools needed for the development and deployment of SCADA projects are available for free: :

 - Mervis IDE: a development environment containing a SCADA interface editor.
 Freely downloadable on the Unipi Knowledge Base.

 - Mervis DB and Mervis Proxy: Identification and login info for both services is available in the customer portal on Unipi technology webpage.
-Mervis Proxy is available for free, Mervis DB is offered free of charge for projects using up to 25 data points.
+Mervis Proxy is available for free.

 - Mobile app: Mervis mobile app is available for free on Google Play and App Store.